vuesion/vuesion/README.md

 Storybook for Vue is a UI development environment for UI components.
 It allows interactive development, testing and sharing of UI components in various property states.

-It runs outside of your app.
-So you can develop UI components in isolation without worrying about app specific dependencies and requirements.
-Run `npm run storybook`.
-The server runs on port `6006`.

 **Industry-standard i18n internationalization support**

 Scalable apps need to support multiple languages, easily add and support multiple languages with [vue-i18n](https://github.com/kazupon/vue-i18n).